 Children can start in school from the September term after the fourth birthday or their parents can put off admission until the beginning of the next term after the fifth birthday, when the child reaches CSA - compulsory school age.
+It is the parent's decision whether to start after the fourth or fifth birthday.

 For summer-born children (whose birthday is between 1 April and 31 August), CSA is at the beginning of the September term of the next academic year and their parents can choose to delay admission until then.
-However, they can't choose whether that will be in Reception or in Year 1 - that is a decision for the school to take.
+However, they can't choose whether that will be in Reception or in Year 1 - that is a decision for the school's admission authority to take.
+This decision will be whether it is in the best interests of the child to be admitted into the Reception or Year 1 if the child is to start in school at the start of the September term after the fifth birthday.
+In effect, the decision will take into account that the child would not experience a school Reception year.